romz-pl/TCP-server-prethreading/README.md

 ## TCP Test Client

+Each time we run the client, we specify:
+* the hostname or IP address of the server;
+* the server’s port;
-Each time we run the client, we specify the hostname or IP address of the server, the server ’s port, the number of children for the client to `fork` (allowing us to initiate multiple connections to the same server concurrently), the number of requests each child should send to the server, and the number of bytes to request the server to return each time.
+* the number of children for the client to `fork` (allowing us to initiate multiple connections to the same server concurrently);
+* the number of requests each child should send to the server;
+* and the number of bytes to request the server to return each time.

 The parent calls `fork` for each child, and each child establishes the specified number of connections with the server.
 On each connection, the child sends a line specifying